charliebailey24/cs-portfolio/README.md

 ## Academics
 ### Institution
-University of Colorado Boulder Department of Computer Science
+University of Colorado Boulder College of Engineering & Applied Science

 ### Degree
 Bachelors of Science (Post-Baccalaureate) in Applied Computer Science